 One of my favorite ways to use Instagram stories, in addition to cooking with Elle, is to record what we're making for dinner.
-Most nights I follow my Real Food Fix meal plan for the week, but some nights I just throw together whatever I have in the fridge and call it dinner.

 This meal was created on a nights in which I shared the process on Instagram stories.
 It's such a simple dish that it hardly needs a recipe.
 I heard from many of you, though, that you wanted the exact measurements and times written down and shared on the blog, and so for those of you that asked--this is for you!

 Growing up, my mom made a version of sweet and sour cabbage similar to this, though she used brown sugar and red wine vinegar.
 This is my own twist on the classic recipe, using apple cider for sweetness (in place of refined sugar) and apple cider vinegar in place of red wine vinegar.